-Don't get me wrong–I love Australia.
-I had an incredible time navigating that country and I wouldn't give that up for anything.
+Don't get me wrong–I actually love Australia.
+I had an incredible time navigating the country and I wouldn't give that up for anything.
 Read any of my other posts and you'll see how much I truly love the place.
-However, having spent a full year there, there were some things that began to wear on me.
-Spend enough time in any place and you’re bound to find some things that irk you.
+However, having spent a full year there, I developed some reasons to hate Australia.

 When I left the States I was under the impression that I would be traveling through unknown territory, visiting untouched beaches and experiencing a way of life that I could never dream of.
 Unfortunately, for the most part, I was sorely mistaken.
 Australia has a very evident Western influence that I just wasn't expecting.
-There are still fast food restaurants on every corner, high-end stores in every city and most people know what Jersey Shore is (although, who doesn't, these days).
+There are fast food restaurants on every corner, high-end stores in every city and most people know what Jersey Shore is (although, who doesn't, these days).
 I had high hopes of coming to Australia, not only to learn things, but to share things!
 Maybe that's just the American in me, but they already had those bases covered.

-There aren’t any Aussies
+There Aren't Any Aussies

 The first leg of my trip was up the east cost of Australia, from Sydney to Cairns.
 The only Aussies that I met either worked at the hostels or sat behind the counter at the bottle-shop.
 I met a lot of English (oh, so many English), Germans, Swedes and Canadians.

-What I found, instead, is that I was making friends at every stop, taking showers regularly and ending up in strange places with (very) strange English people!
+What I found, instead, is that I was making friends at every stop, taking showers regularly and ending up in strange places with strange English people!
 Americans are so focused on education and careers that none of us even think to go traveling, hence why you won't find too many of us anywhere else in the world.

 Australians, as a whole, are some of the nicest people I've ever met.
 They are more than willing to go out of their way just to help a brother out, taking time out of their day to make sure I, a complete stranger, get myself sorted.
 They are a kind bunch who, more often than not, just want to lend a hand or say hello.
 Now, that being said, I've had more than a few run-ins with some far less than savory people.
 Sure, you'll find people like this in any country, but the Australians bring a whole new level of intensity to it.

 My university was listed in the top ten party schools in America, so maybe I'm a bit disillusioned about what a “party” is but, to be honest, they just don't stack up.
 Maybe others had a different experience (or maybe my best years are behind me!), but I've even had this conversation with other Aussies, and they're the ones who can't wait to get to Silicon Valley.

 The money in Australia is weird.
 It has see-through, plastic window panes in each bill, all of which are painted funny rainbow colors.
 The two dollar coins are smaller than the one dollar coins and the fifty-cent coins are bigger than the one dollar coins.
 On top of that, $50's are exchanged like $20's (USD) because everything is just so expensive.
 And everything at the store ends in ‘9' but they don't make one cent coins to provide me with my change.
-I want my cent back!

 Ease of Access

 In actuality, Australia is just plain easy to travel.
 There are guided tours on every corner, ready to take you to the Blue Mountains or Kakadu National Park.
 Pay money, get on a bus, wait, get off.
 Pay more money, get on a boat, wait, get off.
 I haven't had too many ‘real adventures,' if you know what I mean.
-I've seen heaps of truly remarkable things, but how many life-changing, out-of-my-comfort-zone experiences have I had?
-Not as many as I thought I would–because sometimes it feels like all you’re doing is moving from one place to another.
+I've seen plenty of truly remarkable things, but how many life-changing, out-of-my-comfort-zone experiences have I had?